 The European Rabbit, one of Australia’s major pests, has increased in numbers over the last few years due a reduction in the effectiveness of bio-controls and favourable conditions.

-The rabbit has caused serious environmental and agricultural losses with damage to the agricultural industry estimated to be more than $200 million a year.
+The rabbit has caused serious environmental and agricultural losses with damage to the agricultural industry.

 Just one rabbit per hectare can stop the successful regeneration of native vegetation, which also affects biodiversity.
 As well as destroying pasture, crops and other plants, rabbits contribute to soil erosion and compete with native animals for food and habitat.

 Due to the serious threat to agriculture and the natural environment, it is now a legal requirement for all land holders to control rabbits.

 According to the Catchment and Land Protection Act 1994, land holders should “take all reasonable steps to prevent the spread of, and as far as possible eradicate, established pest animals from their land.”